parrt/cs601/lectures/webapp.md

 [Ember](http://emberjs.com/) comes highly recommended to me as a better approach than angular but also has a steep learning curve.

-It's really hard to cash JS stuff as nothing is really going back and forth between the server as HTML anymore.
+It's really hard to cache JavaScript stuff as nothing is really going back and forth between the server as HTML anymore.

 ### WebSockets